rl-86/B7_2_Wordle_game_fullstack/README.md

 # B7_2_Wordle_game_fullstack
-The B7-2 course.
-Wordle Game Fullstack Project
+This is my repo for the B7-2 course: Wordle Game Fullstack Project.